jagadish594/retailer-rewards/README.md

 A retailer offers a rewards program to its customers, which is based on points earned for every purchase.

 A customer would receive,
-  -Two points for every dollar spent over $100 in each transaction
+  - Two points for every dollar spent over $100 in each transaction
   - One point for every dollar spent over $50 in each transaction

 For example: In $120 purchase, points earned would be calculated as: